Placeholder-Software/Dissonance/docs/Reference/Components/Dissonance-Comms.md

 Unsubscribes a previously subscribed listener object from the VAD.

+### SubcribeToRecordedAudio(IMicrophoneSubscriber)

+Subscribes the given listener object to the microphone recorded audio _after_ it has been preprocessed.
+This will receive all audio recorded by the mic whether or not it is being sent over the network.
+Use `DissonanceComms.RoomChannels.Count` and `DissonanceComms.PlayerChannels.Count` to determine if the audio is being sent anywhere.

+### UnsubscribeFromRecordedAudio(IMicrophoneSubscriber)

+Unsubscribes a previously subscribed listener object from the microphone audio stream.

 ### TrackPlayerPosition(IDissonancePlayer)

 Begins [position tracking](/Tutorials/Position-Tracking.md) for the player represented by the given object.